animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 See [@EnableSsl Javadoc](https://docs.spring.io/spring-data/gemfire/docs/current/api/org/springframework/data/gemfire/config/annotation/EnableSsl.html).

-For more information, see [Configuring SSL](bootstrap-annotations.html#configuring-ssl) in _Bootstrapping GemFire with the Spring Container using Annotations_.
+For more information, see [Configuring SSL](bootstrap-annotations.html#configuring-ssl) in _Bootstrapping GemFire with the Spring Container Using Annotations_.

 ## <a id="configure-security"></a>Configure Security